JetBrains/teamcity-documentation/topics/how-to.md

 * user's email - stored in the database and shown on the user's profile, used to send out notifications
 * IP address of the clients accessing the server - can appear in the [internal logs](teamcity-server-logs.md)

-TeamCity internal logs can also record some unstructured user\-related information (e.g. submitted by the user or sent by the browser with the HTTP requests, retrieved according to the configured settings from the users source like LDAP)
+TeamCity internal logs can also record some unstructured user-related information (e.g. submitted by the user or sent by the browser with the HTTP requests, retrieved according to the configured settings from the users source like LDAP)

 ### Deleting the User Data